minhhoccode111/data-structures-and-algorithms/2_data_structures/README.md

-# Data Structures
+# Data Structures Course

 I decided to solve challenges using C#.
-I need to initialize a .NET Console project to make the LSP work properly (on Neovim), so the file structure is a bit messy.
+So I have to initialize a .NET Console project to make the LSP work properly in each assignment So the file structure is a bit messy.
-Pardon me.

 NOTE: We also have to use an older version of .NET